beckert26/bdem7v/Assignments/sprint-five/REFLECTIONS.md

 What worked for me was the google flask application after watching your linked video I was able to figure out my authentication problems.
 I was unable to get dex to work.
 Some of the commands for that tutorial didn't work on my machine and to get them to work I had to download proper files to get the commands such as make and serve to work.
-Even after I got those to work when I tried to run "./bin/example-app" in commands line nothing happened.
-Since the flask application ended up working I stuck with that.
+Even after I got those to work when I tried to run "./bin/example-app" in command line nothing happened.
+I decided just to try Flask and since that worked fairly easily I stuck with that and moved on from dex.
 <br>
 Here's some of sites I visited while trying to set up dex:
 <br>